elicassion/StARformer/README.md

 pip install git+https://github.com/denisyarats/dmc2gym.git
 ```

-Make sure you have [MuJuCo](https://github.com/deepmind/mujoco) installed. `mujuco-py` has already been installed in the conda env for you, but it's good to check whether they two are compatible.
+Make sure you have [MuJoCo](https://github.com/deepmind/mujoco) installed. `mujoco-py` has already been installed in the conda env for you, but it's good to check whether they two are compatible.

 ## Datasets (Atari)